tiprankstipranks

 Changed

-In connection with the marketing of our products and services and efforts to generate leads for our professionals, we have historically relied on our ability (and the ability of our professionals) to communicate with consumers via phone and text, in some cases using automated technology, as have third party affiliates through which we market our products and services.
+In connection with the marketing of our products and services and efforts to generate leads for our Pros, we have historically relied on our ability (and the ability of our Pros) to communicate with consumers via phone and text, in some cases using automated technology, as have third party affiliates through which we market our products and services.
 In an effort to reduce robocalls and robotexts, there has been an increased effort by U.S. regulatory authorities and telecommunications carriers to ensure that consumers opt in to receiving certain marketing calls and texts from businesses.
 To the extent that any regulatory restrictions are implemented, such restrictions could adversely impact consumer engagement levels and consumer conversion in the case of our products and services, which would decrease leads generated on our platforms, as well as our ability to obtain leads through our third party affiliate relationships, which, in turn, could adversely affect our business, financial condition and results of operations.
 Additionally, phone carriers increasingly dictate rules for obtaining consumers' consent to receive text messages.
-This may reduce the number of consumers who opt-in to receiving both marketing and transactional texts from us and our professionals, which could further adversely impact our ability to generate leads for our professionals and, in turn, our business, financial condition and results of operations.
+This may reduce the number of consumers who opt-in to receiving both marketing and transactional texts from us and our Pros, which could further adversely impact our ability to generate leads for our Pros and, in turn, our business, financial condition and results of operations.

-Litigation & Legal Liabilities2 | 4.0%
+Litigation & Legal Liabilities2 | 5.9%

 Litigation & Legal Liabilities - Risk 1

-In connection with the Distribution, IAC will indemnify us for certain liabilities, and we will indemnify IAC for certain liabilities, in each case, pursuant to existing agreements between IAC and us.
-If we are required to pay under these indemnities to IAC, our financial results could be negatively impacted.
+In connection with the Distribution, we agreed to indemnify IAC for certain liabilities, and if we are required to pay under these indemnities to IAC, our financial results could be negatively impacted.
+While IAC is also obligated to indemnify us for certain liabilities, it may not be able to fully satisfy its indemnification obligations.

-Certain of the Contribution Agreements require each of IAC and the Company to indemnify the other for certain liabilities.
+Certain of the contribution agreements require each of IAC and the Company to indemnify the other for certain liabilities.
 Any amounts we are required to pay pursuant to these indemnification obligations and other liabilities could require us to divert cash that would otherwise have been used in furtherance of our operations.
 Further, the indemnity from IAC may not be sufficient to protect us against the full amount of such liabilities, and IAC may not be able to fully satisfy its indemnification obligations.
 Moreover, even if we ultimately succeed in recovering from IAC any amounts for which we are held liable, we may be temporarily required to bear these losses ourselves.
 Each of these risks could have a material adverse effect on our business, financial condition and results of operations.

 Litigation & Legal Liabilities - Risk 2